 4628.
 Apprentice Teaching Seminar in Science, Math and Computer Science.
 1 hour.
 Discussions include apprentice teaching experience.
 Contemporary critical issues in education.
 Preparation for the state certification exam.
 Must be taken in the same semester as EDCI 4608 and EDCI 4618.
 Must pass EDCI 4608 and EDCI 4618 to receive credit for the seminar.
 Must be able to pass a criminal background check.
 Prerequisite(s): TNTX 1100 and 1200; EDSE 3500, 4000 and 4500; concurrent enrollment in EDSE 4608 and 4618; satisfactory completion of the preliminary portfolio; and senior standing.
 Corequisite(s): Concurrent enrollment in EDSE 4608 and EDSE 4618 and senior standing.

 Teach North Texas (TNT) Apprentice Teachers simultaneously take this seminar with the six- hour EDCI 4608/4618 courses.
 Course goals and activities are aligned with the State Board for Educator Certification’s Learner Centered Proficiencies, the standards for all new teachers in Texas.
 Discussion topics include the apprentice teaching experience, contemporary critical issues in education, and preparation for the state certification PPR exam.
-An Apprentice Teacher demonstrates meeting the state standards by preparing and submitting a Classroom Management Plan, weekly reflections, weekly skeletal lesson plans, , and through seven (7) progressive observations—four formal observations from the field supervisor and three informal observations from TNT master teachers.
+An Apprentice Teacher demonstrates meeting the state standards by preparing and submitting a Classroom Management Plan, weekly reflections, weekly skeletal lesson plans, and through seven (7) progressive observations—four formal observations from the field supervisor and three informal observations from TNT master teachers.
 Additional observations from master teachers may be required based on individual circumstances.

 SPECIAL NOTE: If a failing grade is received in seminar, the course must be repeated with corresponding